gyanesh-mishra/slackbot-winston/README.md

 It's heavily under development, but winston uses Natural Language Processing under the hood to be a bit smarter.

-Winston uses [Prove V.2](https://github.com/jdkato/prose) to parse out relevant speech tokens and respond accordingly.
+Winston uses [Prose V.2](https://github.com/jdkato/prose) to parse out relevant speech tokens and respond accordingly.
 Currently if you teach winston, "Can you tell me X", it's able to respond to "Do you know about X", "Where can I find info about X", "What is X" and a few other combinations with the same answer.

 ## Language and Libraries